strimzi/strimzi-kafka-oauth/README.md

 Introspection endpoint should be protected.
 The `oauth.client.id` and `oauth.client.secret` specify Kafka Broker credentials for authenticating to access the introspection endpoint.

 Some authorization servers don't provide the `iss` claim.
-In that case you would not set `oauth.valid.issuer.uri`, and you would explicilty turn off issuer checking by setting the following option to `false`:
+In that case you would not set `oauth.valid.issuer.uri`, and you would explicitly turn off issuer checking by setting the following option to `false`:
 - `oauth.check.issuer` (e.g.: "false")

 By default, if the Introspection Endpoint response contains `token_type` claim, there is no checking performed on it.